Mudock-Yatho/EvilAutomaticSubnetter/README.md

 # EvilAutomaticSubnetter
 This is named "Evil" simply because I didn't add any comments in the code, no documentation, no formatting, and uses a simple plain console.
-Subnets given IP addr. (only beginning is needed.) and outputs data such as:
+Subnets given IP addr. (only beginning octets are needed.) and outputs data such as:
   * Beginning of the IP addr. (inputted by user.)
   * Default Mask
   * Default CIDR